-Following any infection by a group-A streptococcus bacteria (such as strep throat), a number of different inflammatory syndromes can occur in the body.
-These include:
+Following infection by group-A streptococcus bacteria (such as strep throat), a number of different inflammatory syndromes can occur in the body.

-If rheumatic fever or another strep-related disease is suspected, your child’s doctor will perform a throat culture and/or send blood work to look for evidence of a prior strep infection.
+If acute rheumatic fever or another strep-related disease is suspected, your child’s doctor will perform a throat culture and/or send blood work to look for evidence of a prior strep infection.
+Particularly in rheumatic fever, the throat culture may be negative.
+This does not rule out the diagnosis, however.
 Blood work may also be useful to look for general signs of inflammation or to rule out other causes of the symptoms.
-If post-strep glomerulonephritis is suspected, your child may be referred to a cardiologist to get an EKG (electrocardiogram) and echocardiogram, or to a nephrologist.
+EKG and echocardiogram, as well as full evaluation by a cardiologist, are important tests that can rule out or confirm heart involvement.

 Patients with acute rheumatic fever or another poststreptococcal disease are treated with antibiotics (usually penicillin) to make sure the infection is eradicated.
 After the initial course of antibiotics, prophylactic antibiotics are given to prevent any subsequent strep infection and associated inflammation.
 Patients with post-strep reactive arthritis typically receive antibiotics for one year.
 Those with rheumatic fever with no heart involvement are usually treated until age 21, while patients with carditis are recommended to take prophylaxis well into adulthood (and possibly for life).

 NSAIDs are typically used for the joint pain and swelling associated with ARF and post-strep reactive arthritis.
 Patients with carditis are typically treated with aspirin, and may sometimes require steroids.
 Other medications may be required if other organs are affected.